-Dr. Abdullah Hamidaddin is an Assistant Secretary-General for Scientific Affairs, Senior Research Fellow, Head of the Yemen Studies Unit and Head of the Editorial and Review Unit at the KFCRIS.
-He joined the KFCRIS in September 2020.
-He obtained his Ph.D. in Social Anthropology from the King’s College London.
+Dr. Abdullah Hamidaddin is an Assistant Secretary-General for Scientific Affairs, Senior Research Fellow, Head of Yemen Studies Program, and Head of Editorial and Review Unit at KFCRIS.
+He joined KFCRIS in September 2020.
+He obtained his Ph.D. in Social Anthropology from King’s College London.
 His research interests encompass religious transformations in Muslim communities with a focus on Saudi Arabia, the geopolitics of the Arab Gulf region, and Yemen’s political and social transformations.

 Publications at KFCRIS

 “Risks of Peace in Post-War Yemen Series: How Yemen Rises,” Special Report, 2022.